rossibarra/2015-shell-genomics/README.rst

 Wild cards
 ~~~~~~~~~~

-Navigate to the ``data/MiSeq`` directory.
-This directory contains our
+Navigate to the ``data/MiSeq`` directory (hint: use ``cd``).
+This
-FASTQ files and some other ones we'll need for analyses.
-If we type
+directory contains our FASTQ files and some other ones we'll need for
-``ls``, we will see that there are a bunch of files with long file
+analyses.
+If we type ``ls``, we will see that there are a bunch of
-names.
-Some of the end with .fastq.
+files with long file names.
+Some of them end with .fastq.

 The ``*`` character is a shortcut for "everything".
 Thus, if you enter
 ``ls *``, you will see all of the contents of a given directory.
 Now try